 Thus, "the" nanotechnology raises a number of socially relevant questions:

-The events are organized by the Cluster Nanotechnologie, the Norddeutsche Initiative Nanotechnologie e.V. and the Leibniz-Forschungsverbund Advanced Materials Safety.
+The events are organized by the Cluster Nanotechnologie, the North European Initiative Nanotechnology e.V and the Leibniz-Forschungsverbund Advanced Materials Safety.